mlarocca/jsgraphs/readme/tutorial.md

 >  Although having vertices as perfectly immutable entities would have been desirable, this would have had repercussions on the performance of the graph, because updating a vertex `v`'s weight would have meant replacing `v` in the graph with a new instance of `Vertex`, and also updating all the references to `v` in (potentially, up to ) all the edges in the graph.
-As a compromise, a vertex' label and id are kept immutable and impossible to change, while weight is mutable.
+As a compromise, a vertex' name and id are kept immutable and impossible to change, while weight is mutable.
 Similar compromises will be made for embedded vertices and edges.
 Switching to `TypeScript`, or whenever a future `EcmaScript` specification will include protected fields, would allow for more flexibility and possibly this aspect will be reviewed.
 For now, changing the mutable attributes of a graph's vertices and edges directly is **discouraged**: the **forward-compatible** way is going to be changing them through the `Graph` and `Embedding`'s methods.